pingcap/tiflash/docs/design/2023-08-29-tiflash-resource-control.md

 The underlying idea behind this design is as follows: If the `RU_PER_SEC` setting for each resource group is relatively small, and the sum of these settings does not exceed the real physical resource limit, rate limiting plays the primary role in throttling each resource group.
 However, to ensure that resources are used more efficiently and to prevent situations where a small `RU_PER_SEC` setting leads to unused physical resources, TiDB's resource management mechanism allows oversubscription, meaning that the total `RU_PER_SEC` values can exceed the physical resources.
 In such cases, priority scheduling comes into play to prevent resource contention among resource groups.

-To make better use of physical resources, the resource control mechanism allows oversubscription, where the total `RU_PER_SEC` can exceed the physical resource limits.
-This way, when some resource groups have no queries, other resource groups can more fully utilize the resources without wasting idle physical resources.

-However, when all resource groups start using resources, they may compete for resources.
-To address this situation, a priority mechanism is introduced, prioritizing tasks based on user_priority and `RU_PER_SEC`.

 ### Basic Concepts
 1. **Pipeline Execution Engine:** A new execution model inspired by [Morsel-Driven Parallelism: A NUMA-Aware Query Evaluation Framework for the Many-Core Age](https://dl.acm.org/doi/10.1145/2588555.2610507), providing a more refined task scheduling model.
 2. **Pipeline task:** The smallest execution unit in the Pipeline execution model.